 - Introductions (if necessary): Name, Ethnic Background, where is home now, how you found the course. - Warm-Up Question: Have you ever been blamed for something you didn't do?
-Why were you blamed instead of someone else or something else? - Entry Question: Have you ever been in a conflict that was actually fundamentally about a third party (especially if they weren't directly in the room/situation)?
-What were the context, experience, and result?
+Why were you blamed instead of someone/something else? - Entry Question: Have you ever been in a conflict that was actually fundamentally about a third party (especially if they weren't directly in the room/situation)?
+What was the context, experience, and result?

 Thanks, everyone, for sharing these experiences.
-Conflicts are natural and normal aspects of life, relationships, and inter-community interactions.
-Conflicts reveal the reality of differences in values or expectations among people and aren't intrinsically bad.
-But so often, in the American context of various ethnic groups, conflicts are shaped by power and cultural dominance.
-In today's lecture, we see four major milestones and places where Asians/Asian Americans experienced and engaged in conflicts with both mainstream white American culture, as well as ostensibly other people groups of color.
-Yet the underlying factors were in most ways reflective of deeper, if less visible, white American cultural dominance and supremacy.
+Conflicts are a natural and normal part of life, relationships, and community interactions.
+We all have differences in values or expectations among people, which isn't intrinsically bad.
+But so often, in the American context for various ethnic groups, conflicts are shaped by power and cultural dominance.
+In today's lecture, we see four major milestones and places where Asians/Asian Americans experienced and engaged in conflicts with mainstream white American culture AND ostensibly other people groups of color.
+Yet the underlying factors were mostly reflective of deeper white American cultural dominance and supremacy.

 - General: What significant feelings, thoughts, reactions, or questions emerged while watching this episode?
-If something stuck out to you personally, you can share it now. - Milestones: Dr. Hong described four major milestones for Asian Americans in this period.
+If something stuck out to you personally, you can share it now. - Milestones: Dr. Hong described four major milestones for Asian Americans.
 1: Vincent Chin's murder, 2: Japanese American incarceree reparations, 3: the Los Angeles uprising, and 4: affirmative action.
 What new information did you receive from the lecture?
-How has it changed or challenged ideas you had about these events, Asians/Asian Americans, or America? - Conflict with white America: Vincent Chin's murder (fed by the sense of a new yellow peril) and pursuing reparations for Japanese American incarcerees were points of conflict with white Americans and American institutions.
-How does this inform your ideas of these events, Asians/Asian Americans, and America? - Conflict with other people of color: The L.A. uprising and affirmative action are places where Asian Americans have seemed at odds with other people of color.
-Dr. Hong notes that centering the inter-minority group conflict obscures structural racism and white supremacy.
-How does that observation inform your view of these events, of inter-minority relations, and America?
+How has it changed or challenged ideas you had about these events, Asians/Asian Americans, or America? - Conflict with white America: How does this period inform your ideas of how Asians/Asian Americans relate to White America (i.e, Vincent Chin, Incarceree reparations)? - Conflict with other people of color: This period featured Asian/Asian Americans conflicts with other people of color (L.A. uprising, affirmative action)?
+Yet Dr. Hong observes that focusing on the inter-minority conflicts obscures structural racism and white supremacy.
+How does this inform your view of these events, of Asian Americans relation to other people of color, and America as a whole?

-- Conflict with white American culture and institutions. - Can you think of an environment where white American culture was the dominant force (e.g., a social setting, at school, in professional environments, or in a geographic/neighborhood context)?
-Have you ever had a conflict with an established white American culture?
-How did you navigate, respond, or react to that cultural dynamic in the institution, community, or workplace?
-What's the cost of navigating this established culture? - Conflict between people of color - Have you ever experienced conflict or friction between peoples of color?
+- Conflict with white American culture and institutions. - Think of a setting where white American culture was the dominant force (e.g., a social setting, at school, professional environments, a geographic/neighborhood context).
+Have you ever had a conflict with an/that established white American culture?
+How did you navigate, respond, or react to that dynamic in the institution, community, or workplace?
+What's the cost of navigating or conflicting with this established culture? - Conflict between people of color - Have you ever experienced conflict or friction between peoples of color (or at least multiple minority groups)?
 What was your role/relationship to the conflict?
 How was the conflict handled or navigated?
-Were there other underlying factors (especially any stemming from an overarching white American culture)?
-What were they, and how were they addressed (if at all)?
+Were there other underlying factors (especially any stemming from an overarching cultural dynamic, i.e., white American culture)?
+What were those other factors, and how were they addressed (if at all)?

-- Are there ways that your own spiritual life or formative faith environments have been dominated by white American cultural factors?
-What are the effects or impacts of that (positive or negative)?
-How has that cultural starting point been consonant or contradictory with your religious values and goals? - As people of faith, what should be our response to cultural dominance (especially when it's white American)?
-How have you or your church community engaged this dynamic or question?
-What's been the fruit or friction? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
+- Are there ways your own spiritual life or faith community are dominated by white American cultural factors?
+What are the effects/impacts of that (positive or negative)?
+How has that cultural starting point been consonant or contradictory with your religious values and goals? - As people of faith, what should be our response to cultural dominance (particularly when it's white American)?
+How have you or your faith community engaged this dynamic/question?
+What's been the result or friction of that process? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
 Share about them.
 Pray for one another.